ny4qphil/PhantomSDR-Plus/INSTALL.md

 apt install build-essential cmake pkg-config meson libfftw3-dev libwebsocketpp-dev libflac++-dev zlib1g-dev libzstd-dev libboost-all-dev libopus-dev libliquid-dev git psmisc
 ```

-## Pick a folder to install to, we suggest /opt because of other scripts that are posted in the forums.
+## Pick a folder to install to: We suggest /opt because of other helper scripts that are posted in the forums.

 ### Building the binary automatically
 Pick a folder to install to, we suggest /opt because of other scripts that are posted in the forums.